Disclosure: This page may contain affiliate links. To learn more, read our full disclosure policy.

 Do a good deed.

-While many people volunteer at charities during the holiday season, there is still much you could do without being official.
+While many people volunteer at charities during the holiday season, there is still so much you could do without being official.
 Do you have an elderly neighbor?
-Why not go visit and take a Christmas card with some cookies?
+Why not visit and take a Christmas card with some cookies?
 I have spent a lot of time with seniors, and there’s nothing that brings them more joy than a surprise visit.
 If visiting neighbors is out of your comfort zone, set aside some money to buy food pantry items.
 Christmas is the season of giving, and there’s nothing that feels better than giving to those that are less fortunate that we are.
 Blessings abound when you share your wealth.

 What about you?
 Did you make some new traditions when you became part of a duo?